Creating The Essential Social Media Toolbox for 2019

 As mentioned above, great images and graphics can really help your content stand out on social media.
 In fact, on popular platforms like Pinterest, the image is often just as important as the link it’s promoting.
 With that in mind, here are a couple of options for creating custom images online.

 Similar to Stencil, Canva offers a number of tools and features for crafting images to accompany your posts.
-This includes a vast array of templates as well as a library of clipart and images that can be used either for free in some cases or purchased a la carte for $1.
+This includes a vast array of templates as well as a library of clipart and images that can be used in some cases for free or purchased a la carte for $1.
 Ultimately the choice between Stencil and Canva really just comes down to preference and workflow.

 Promotion and link sharing